Anshul22Verma/MIDAS/README.md

 ![alt text](./static/final_CM.png)

-Where the model lacked, involved a lot of possible confusions to naked-eye is well like capital and small alphabets, other confusions include confusion between o, 0, O, Q; confusion between B, 8.
+Where the model lacked, involved a lot of possible confusions to naked-eye is well like `capital and small alphabets`, other confusions include confusion between `o, 0, O, Q`; confusion between `B, 8` etc.

 Atleast for small and capital context will come in extremly handy therefore predicting the character knowing a sequence will be something that will help the model in detecting hand-written characters.